 GROUNDS FOR LEGAL ACCESS TO ABORTION IN THE EU

-In the European Union (EU) almost every country has legalized abortion on request or on broad social grounds.
+In the European Union (EU) almost every country has legalized abortion on request.
 Poland and Malta are the only EU member states that retain highly restrictive laws.

 Abortion on request in the EU